Schwab bulks up for fee war with $26bn TD Ameritrade deal

 Charles Schwab has agreed to buy its rival online brokerage TD Ameritrade for $26 billion (€23.6 billion), as a savage price war forces the industry to consolidate.

-The all-stock deal is likely to transform the brokerage industry, heaping new pressure on large wealth managers including Bank of America, Morgan Stanley and UBS who have watched as their online rivals have gained market share.
+The all-stock deal is likely to transform the brokerage industry, heaping new pressure on large wealth managers, including Bank of America, Morgan Stanley and UBS that have watched as their online rivals have gained market share.

 The takeover comes at a critical moment for Schwab and TD Ameritrade, which have been caught up in a blistering price war that saw both cut trading commissions to zero.
 The cuts have wiped billions of dollars from the pair’s market valuations.